Overcoming Imposter Syndrome in Tech

 The first step in combatting imposter syndrome?
 Acknowledgement

 “It’s a self-love thing.
-My inability to self-love bled into me not acknowledging the great things I was doing and own them… that they came from me,” Nick Zolfo, design thinking coach at Cisco Secure, explains.
+My inability to self-love bled into me not acknowledging the great things I was doing and own them… that they came from me,” Nick Zolfo, design thinking coach at Cisco Security, explains.

 Nick Zolfo is also the co-host of the meditation podcast “Catching Z’s: The Millennials Guide to Mindfulness.”
 I had the opportunity to attend one of his midweek mindfulness sessions where he guided a 10-minute meditation practice.
 He’s a guy who appears to have found his inner peace, and I wanted to learn how he does it.